nemac/indicator-explorer/README.md

-# Indicators Explorer Widget
+# Map Compare Widget
-The indicators explorer is a reusable and embeddable jQuery Widget that allows for quick comparison between two sets of selectable map images.
+The Map Compare Widget is a reusable and embeddable jQuery Widget that allows for quick comparison between two sets of selectable map images.
 The widget is configuration-driven and therefore can be reused with only modifications to configuration.

 ## Dependencies
 - jQuery